SM 32x225 [2xM8] / N52 - magnetic roller

 - They exhibit extremely high magnetic induction on the surface of the magnet,

-- Significant importance in modern technologies – find application in computer drives, electric drive mechanisms, medical equipment and other highly developed apparatuses.
+- Wide application in the industry of new technologies – find application in hard drives, electric drive mechanisms, medical devices or various technologically advanced devices.

 Disadvantages of neodymium magnets: